 Zoning laws affect every building you find, but some laws tend to be more critical than others when you’re working on a tiny home.
 The ones that you may need to be most aware of involve the following issues:

-Laws are there for a reason, and it’s not because they’re suggestions.
-If you build a tiny home that flies in the face of local zoning laws, you can face fines and penalties.
+If you ignore zoning laws, you can face fines and penalties.
 In many cases, the city will have the right to condemn your building and sue you.
 Some may even demand that you demolish the building altogether.

 How much local laws will impact your tiny home depends on where you choose to live as well as the specifics of your home.
 In many parts of the country, living in a tiny house where laws are not conducive to it (or worse, being in a “grey area” municipality) can be a significant cause of anxiety for homeowners.